 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.

 Financial liabilities

-All financial liabilities are subsequently measured at amortised cost using the effective interest method or at FVTPL.
+All financial liabilities are subsequently measured at amortised cost using the effective interest method.